kibukamusoke/myinvois/README.md

 // Use authTIN parameter to specify which authentication to use await client.invoices.submitInvoice( signedInvoice,
-  "TAXPAYER_TIN_1",
   "TAXPAYER_TIN_1"
 );
 await client.documents.getDocumentStatus(
   "DOC_UUID",
-  "TAXPAYER_TIN_1",
   "TAXPAYER_TIN_1"
 );
 ```

 The SDK automatically manages and refreshes tokens for each TIN as needed.
-When making API calls, you can specify:
+When making API calls, you can specify the `authTIN` parameter to determine which token to use for authentication.

-- `taxpayerTIN`: The TIN the document is for/belongs to
-- `authTIN`: The TIN to use for authentication (which token to use)

-If `authTIN` is not provided, it defaults to using the `taxpayerTIN` for authentication.

 ## TIN Validation